ronbravo/react-coach-mark-bug-demo/README.md

 ```

 It basically just changes the state through async timeout calls to give React the signal to force a render and allow the Coach to show up on intialization of the main dom.

+Also note that this demo is using React `17.02` but the issue seems to occur in version 18 as well.